The position of point B depends on the air volume (or mass) of the air in state A and C.

 hB = (QA hA + QC hC) / (QA + QC) (1b)

 Note!
-It's common to use air volume when calculating a ventilation or air conditioning system.
+It's common to use air volume when calculating ventilation or air conditioning systems.
 Using the mass of air is more accurate but within the operation limits of common ventilation systems the volume approach is accurate enough.
-Be aware that this may not be true in industrial high temperature air handling processes like dryers or similar.
+Be aware that this may not be true in industrial high temperature air handling processes - like dryers or similar.

-The moisture balance for when mixing air can be expressed as:
+The moisture balance when humid air is mixed can be expressed as:

 QA xA + QC xC = (QA + QC) xB (2)

-x = specific humidity or humidity ratio (kgwater/kgair)
+x = specific humidity or humidity ratio (kgwater/kgdry_air)

 By transforming (2) - the specific humidity of the mixed air can be expressed as:

 xB = (QA xA + QC xC) / (QA + QC) (2b)